mihaelamj/barcodedudeend/README.md

 app.use(bodyParser.json());
 ```
 Now bodyParser is going to look at the body and see if it has any JSON object in it.
-If it does it's going to take that JSON object and if it does it's going to add it to req.body.
+If it does it's going to take that JSON object and add it to req.body.
 We can use that JSON object to create new ScanItem object.

 ##Make Router